 Covid-19 and public attitudes

 British Future’s expertise is in understanding public attitudes to issues that can seem difficult and polarising.
 During the Covid crisis we have been compiling a weekly digest of public attitudes polling on issues related to Covid and its impact on society.
-If you would like to receive this weekly mailing, let me know (at email@example.com) if you’d like to receive this weekly update and I’ll add you to the mailing list.
+If you would like to receive this weekly mailing, let me know (at firstname.lastname@example.org) and I will add you to the mailing list.

 APPG on Social Integration